suncoast-devs/handbook/lessons/react-hooks/index.md

 # React Hooks

-We have [already seen how React functions](/lessons/react-intro) using `class` based components.
-In this lesson we will talk about a relatively new approach for creating React components.
-This new approach is often called `hooks`
+We have [already seen how React operates](/lessons/react-intro) using `class` based components.
+In this lesson, we will talk about another approach for creating React components.
+This approach is often called `hooks`

 ## History